IllDepence/sirtetris.com_2021_jekyll/hobby.md

 ![](assets/img/interests/games.jpg)

 I grew up with Settlers of Catan, and in my twenties found Carcassonne as a second “all-time favorite”.
 I also *really* like “Stadt, Land, Fluss”, the German equivalent of the word game [categories](https://en.wikipedia.org/wiki/Categories_%28word_game%29).
-Below some pointers and personal projects regarding games.
+Below are some pointers and personal projects regarding games.

 * **Catan**
     * [The fair Catan board quest](https://www.boardgameanalysis.com/the-fair-catan-board-quest/)